 In short, Brasov offers history, culture, good food, beautiful architecture, and amazing landscapes, which, as far as I’m concerned, makes it a pretty damn near perfect place to visit.
 The fact that it’s not overrun with tourists is a definite bonus too.

-A city I hadn’t put on the map before my little brother decided to spend there a semester, turned out to be one of the greatest discoveries of this 2016.
+A city I hadn’t put on the map before my little brother decided to spend there a semester, turned out to be one of the top Eastern European cities to visit.